timhwang21/gitbook/programming/databases/metrics.md

 - $$$
 - Additional complexity burden of infrastructure (cross-cloud, etc.)

+## Organization evolution

+Organizational battle stories, growing pains, etc.

+> "I think Materialized Views are like duct tape.
+You can solve just about any problem with a materialized view, but if you use too many of them, you get a thing that just sucks...
+My current strategy is to get everything out of the OLTP database as quickly as possible.
+Using streaming with services like Kinesis or Kafka or whatever is great for that.
+For me the target is S3.
+Once stuff is in S3, you can process it however you want.
+Process the files in Aurora, EMR, or Redshift.
+Whatever makes sense."
+> "It is a nightmare if something is missing or incorrect and cascades into future metrics and even our internal analysts have a hard time tolerating this.
+For external customers you probably want cached computed metrics!"

 ## Analytics in Rails

 - Use separate controllers / namespacing instead of having `FooController#metrics` endpoints.
 Analytics logic should be distinct from business logic.
-- Endpoint responses are usually very tailored for specific usecases, so are optimiezd for performance and for specific charts.
+- Endpoint responses are usually very tailored for specific usecases, so are optimized for performance and for specific charts.
 Standardization is of lesser importance.
+- Raw SQL will likely be more flexible and readable.
+ActiveRecord is optimized for application-level stuff (where the builder pattern is more useful).
 - Code data transforms by hand.
 Each result is likely bespoke enough where there isn't a one-size-fits-all formatting / data cleaning function.
+- If using rollups, be careful that your jobs don't interfere with the operational application if they are expensive.
+You don't want an analytics-related job crippling unrelated parts of the app.
+Keep the analytics architecture decoupled from the application's critical path.